kurtosis-tech/kurtosis/core/TUTORIAL.md

 }
 ```

-Here, we can see service dependencies in use: we have a boot node that depends on no other nodes (and so receives an empty dependency set), and two children node who depend on the boot node (and so declare a dependency set of the boot node service ID).
+Here, we can see service dependencies being declared: we have a boot node that doesn't depend on other nodes (and so receives an empty dependency set), and two children node who depend on the boot node (and so declare a dependency set of the boot node service ID).

 The heavy lifting is finally done - we've declared a service with the appropriate initializer and availability checker cores, a network composed of that service, and a loader to wrap the low-level Kurtosis representation with a simpler, test-friendly version.
-Let's start writing some tests!
+Now we can write some tests!

 ## The Test Suite